11-Plus Mathematics: Understanding Fractions

 Simplifying Fractions

 Simplifying fractions involves reducing them to their lowest terms.
-This is done by finding the greatest common divisor (GCD) of the numerator and denominator.
+This is done by dividing both the numerator and the denominator by their greatest common divisor (GCD).

 Worked Example